arnicas/interactive-vis-course/Week2/README.md

 * [highcharts_dot.html](highcharts_dot.html) and [highcharts_dot_csv.html](highcharts_dot_csv.html)
 * [highcharts_slope.html](highcharts_slope.html) - my attempt at a slopegraph!
 Not using CSV data, but embedded data.

+Here is a useful excerpt you can use in the homework in [highcharts_switch.html](highcharts_switch.html).

 **Homework**: See below.